 Bethlehem Premises Liability Attorney

-Pennsylvania law requires that the party exercising control over a premises (i.e., the landlord, a storeowner, a resident, etc.) must maintain said premises in a reasonably safe condition, and, failing that, must give those who are coming onto the premises adequate warning of the unsafe conditions that they know or should know exist.
-Failure to do so will constitute negligence under Pennsylvania law, and will expose the defendant to liability.
-A plaintiff who is injured by an unsafe condition of property — a dangerous hazard — without fair warning is therefore entitled to recover damages to compensate them for their injuries.
+Pennsylvania law requires that the party exercising control over a premise (i.e., the landlord, a store owner, a resident, etc.) must maintain said premises in a reasonably safe condition, and, failing that, must give those who are coming onto the premises adequate warning of the unsafe conditions that they know or should know exist.
+Failure to do so will constitute negligence under Pennsylvania law and will expose the defendant to liability.
+A plaintiff who is injured by an unsafe condition of the property — a dangerous hazard — without fair warning is therefore entitled to recover damages to compensate them for their injuries.

 Unsafe Property Conditions